Parenting time is about the children

 Children thrive on consistency.
 Parents need to keep this in mind because the more predictable the parenting time can become, the better it is for the children.
 Children generally react poorly when normal parenting time is not occurring regularly.
 When parenting time is regularly missed, it can send the child a message that they are no longer a priority.
 If parenting time must be missed and make-up time needs to occur, it should occur as soon as possible.
 Parents should also make every effort to be punctual for their parenting time visits.
 It shows respect for the other parent and your child.
 If you are going to be delayed, make sure to keep the other parent or child in the loop.

 Extra time with kids

 From time to time, it may become advantageous for you to give up some of your parenting time to the other parent.
 For instance, if you had a work function you needed to attend in the evening, rather than hiring a babysitter to watch the kids, you could see if the other parent is interested in helping out with the kids.
 It won't always work out, but there may be some opportunity for the other parent to gain some quality parenting time with the kids and help you out at the same time.

 Issues regarding parenting time generally fall into one of two categories:

 If you have parenting time issues, you should try and work it out with the other parent first.
-If this doesn't work, you may want to pursue mediation, if mediation is not an option, you may need to return to court.
-Parents can be found in contempt of court for not complying with the agreed upon agreement or court order.
-If parents are using the OurFamilyWizard website, these return trips to court over parenting time can be much easier by providing a clearer picture of what really happened in the family.
+If this doesn't work, you may want to pursue mediation.
+However, if mediation is not an option, you may need to return to court.
+Parents can be found in contempt of court for not complying with the settled agreement or court order.
+If parents are using the OurFamilyWizard® website, these return trips to court over parenting time can be much easier by providing a clearer picture of what really happened in the family.